 Mindfulness vs Meditation

-When figuring out mindfulness vs meditation, Medical Daily says the main difference is that mediation is a blanket term for actions that help you reach ultimate consciousness and concentration, where mindfulness is a way of practicing meditation that helps you be present in any given moment.
+When figuring out mindfulness vs meditation, Medical Daily says the main difference is that meditation is a blanket term for actions that help you reach ultimate consciousness and concentration, where mindfulness is a way of practicing meditation that helps you be present in any given moment.
 In other words, meditation is a number of practices to harness your consciousness and concentration, where mindfulness helps you focus your consciousness in the present.

 What is Meditation?

 Meditation is an ancient art that incorporates breathing, deepening consciousness, and resting the mind.
-Because mediation is a vast and open-ended practice, there are many ways to define it: Psychology Today defines meditation as the practice of turning your attention to a single point of reference, which may involve focusing on breathing, bodily sensation, or a mantra.
+Because meditation is a vast and open-ended practice, there are many ways to define it: Psychology Today defines meditation as the practice of turning your attention to a single point of reference, which may involve focusing on breathing, bodily sensation, or a mantra.
 Yoga International says meditation is a technique for resting the mind and taking on a state of consciousness that is highly different from your waking state.

 If you are interested in meditation, getting started is easy.
 Try some of the following basic meditation practices:

 - Make time each day to focus on your breath.
 This can help clear your mind and rest your brain.
 Try closing your eyes and putting all of your attention on the air going in and out of your lungs.
 Listening to calming music while meditating may help draw your attention inward and pull your focus from the outside world.

 - Try guided meditation: a meditation where you listen and respond to guidance provided by a teacher or coach.
 This will enable you to work with an expert and get a feel for how meditation works.
 To get started in the comfort of your own home, check out Power of Breath with Dylan Werner or From Fear to Love Meditations with Aubry Marie.